How do slope and aspect relate?

-The direction a slope faces with respect to the sun (aspect) has a profound influence on vegetation, snowpack and construction.
-On top of that, exposure to wind are being researched as two aspect applications:
+The direction a slope faces with respect to the sun (aspect) has a profound influence on vegetation, snowpack, and construction.
+On top of that, exposure to wind is being researched as two aspect applications:

 MICROCLIMATE: When you expose slopes to sunlight, it creates microclimate conditions.
 In other words, these are mini-climate areas different from the area around them.
 For example, there can be a south-facing hill that supports small woody plant species because it is much hotter, dryer, and more desert-adapted.
 If you compare this to the opposite side, north-facing slopes receive less direct sunlight because of their orientation.

 SPECIALIZED AGRICULTURE: Cultivating south-facing slopes in the Swiss Alps using aspect data because it shelters from cold and dry winds which is critical to successful crop growth.
 Farmers also herd cattle and sheep in the Swiss Alps and move them away from the snow-covered peaks to the valley floor.

 SKI SLOPE SELECTION: Aspect maps are ideal in ski slope site selection because the slope direction determines how much incoming solar radiation directly hits the face of the slope affecting the overall quality of ski slopes.
 For this reason, planners prefer north, north-west, and northeast slopes for ski slopes.